What is an Investment Strategy

 Single Asset Investment Strategy

-This then raises the next issue of whether a SMSF can invest in one asset or one asset class only.
-For example can a SMSF invest 100% of monies in CFDs, in Gold, in one property or one share, say BHP?
+This then raises the next issue of whether an SMSF can invest in one asset or one asset class only.
+For example can an SMSF invest 100% of monies in CFDs, in Gold, in one property or one share, say BHP?
 The answer is Yes.
-But only if the investment conforms with the SMSF Investment Strategy.
-Most importantly, you must prepare an Investment Minute detailing the reason for the investment and how it conforms to the SMSF Investment Strategy.
-For example many clients invest 100% of SMSF monies in Gold for capital appreciation and to maintain the purchasing power of their investments in an accelerating inflation and currency environment.
+But only if the Investment conforms with the SMSF Investment Strategy.
+Most importantly, you must prepare an Investment Minute detailing the reason for the Investment and how it conforms to the SMSF Investment Strategy.
+For example many clients invest 100% of SMSF monies in Gold for capital appreciation and to maintain the purchasing power of their Investments in an accelerating inflation and currency environment.
 Similarly some clients invest all SMSF monies in one property for capital appreciation and a solid rental yield.
-Both strategies are acceptable but you must prepare an Investment Minute detailing the rationale for the investments and how they conform with the SMSF Investment Strategy.
+Both strategies are acceptable but you must prepare an Investment Minute detailing the rationale for the Investments and how they conform with the SMSF Investment Strategy.
 Always!

 Remember Risk and Diversification